 Paso Robles City Council meeting highlights

-Note: In compliance with social distancing, the council, staff, and the public participated via conference call.
-The public was given the opportunity to view a livestream of the meeting at www.prcity.com/youtube, invited to call into the meeting at 805-865-PASO (7276), and to email public comment to firstname.lastname@example.org prior to the meeting.
+In compliance with social distancing, the council, staff, and the public participated via conference call.
+The public was given the opportunity to view a live stream of the meeting at www.prcity.com/youtube, invited to call into the meeting at 805-865-PASO (7276), and to email public comment to email@example.com prior to the meeting.

-This represents just a subset of the total actions by the council.
-The full agenda can be found at www.prcity.com/agendacenter and the audio from the meeting can be found at www.prcity.com/AgendaCenter/City-Council-2 or www.prcity.com/youtube.
+The agenda can be found at https://www.prcity.com/agendacenter and the livestream from the meeting can be found at www.prcity.com/youtube.
 The minutes will be available as part of the packet for the city council’s next regular meeting.

-The next regular city council meeting takes place on Tuesday, June 2 at 6:30 p.m. via livestream at www.prcity.com/youtube.
-Public comment can be made during the meeting by 805-865-PASO (7276) or provided prior to the meeting by emailing email@example.com.
+There will be a special meeting of the city council on Thursday, Oct.
+29 at 6:30 p.m., and the next regular city council meeting takes place on Tuesday, Nov.
+3 at 6:30 p.m., both via livestream at www.prcity.com/youtube.
+Public comment can be made during the meeting by 805-865-PASO (7276) or provided prior to the meeting by emailing firstname.lastname@example.org.